trueMiskin/unstable-unicorns/thesis/2-game-description.md

 ## Types of effects

-There are three different types of effects in the game: one-time effect, continuous effect and trigger effect.
-The one-time effect has a disposable immediate impact on the game.
-For example, Steal a unicorn card.
+The game has three types of effects: one-time effect, continuous effect, and trigger effect.
+The one-time effect has an immediate disposable impact on the game.
+For example, _Steal a unicorn card_.
 The continuous effect is active as long as the card is in your stable.
-For instance, All your unicorns are pandas.
-This effect can be beneficial because all effects which target unicorns can not target your pandas but you can not win, because you have no unicorns in your stable!
+For instance, _All your unicorns are pandas_ (Pandamonium).
+This effect can be beneficial because all effects that target unicorns cannot target the player's pandas, but the player cannot win because the player has no unicorns in his stable!
 The trigger effect is activated when some event occurs.
-For example, if this card is in your stable at beginning of your turn, you may draw an extra card.
-The meaning of an extra card is that you may draw a card in the draw phase if you have drawn a card.
-If some effect disallows you to draw a card or even skip the draw phase, you can not draw an extra card.
+For example, _If this card is in your Stable at the beginning of your turn, you may draw an extra card._ (Extra Tail).
+An extra card means that the player may draw a card in the draw phase if the player has drawn a card.
+If some effect disallows the player to draw a card or even skip the draw phase, the player cannot draw an extra card.

-For some effects like "draw an extra card", it is good to consult more detailed rules that can be found on the official wiki.
+For some effects like __draw an extra card__, it is good to consult more detailed rules on the official wiki.
 Sometimes there are described some special cases.

 Effects can be combined in different ways.
 The first combination is simple "and".
 Perform the first and the second effect simultaneously.
+The second combination is "then".
-The second combination "then", the first effect must be resolved, then the second effect.
+The first effect must be resolved, then the second effect.
 The last combination is conditional "if you do".
 The effect after "if you do" is performed only if the player performed the first effect.
-For example, If this card is in your stable at the beginning of your turn, you may sacrifice a card.
-If you do, destroy a card.
+For example, _If this card is in your stable at the beginning of your turn, you may sacrifice a card.
+If you do, destroy a card._ (Glitter bomb).

 ## Resolving of cards effects

-In this section, I will describe the core of the game mechanics - how the effects of the cards are resolved.
+In this section, we will describe the core of the game mechanics -- how the effects of the cards are resolved.

 At the same time, one or more effects must be resolved.
 Typically more effects must be resolved at the beginning of the turn or the end of the turn.
 Effects that must be resolved at the same time must be resolved simultaneously and independently.
 These effects are in the first chain link.